 Do you enjoy working with money and helping people?
 A career as a loan officer just might be the future you're looking for.
 This dynamic career was ranked number 14 in U.S. News and World Report's Best Business Jobs.
-Here's what you need to know about how to become a loan officer.
+Here's what you need to know to learn how to become a loan officer.

-What Does a Loan Officer Do?
+What is a Loan Officer and What Do They Do?

 Loan officers meet with people who want to borrow money.
 As a loan officer, you'll work closely with borrowers throughout the lending process.
-This can include gathering financial information, explaining different types of loans, filling out necessary paperwork, and seeking approval for loans.
+This can include gathering financial information, explaining different types of loans, filling out the necessary paperwork, and seeking approval for loans.

 Most loan officers specialize in one type of lending, such as mortgages, commercial lending, or consumer lending.
 Mortgage loan officers are also called mortgage loan originators.